JacoboLansac/audits/solo/origami/origami-autostaking-review.md

 #### Impact: low
 - Probability: very low.
 It requires a compromised multisig or a malicious team
-- Damage: high: users lose their principal
+- Damage: high: users can lose all of their principal

 #### Suggested fix:
-Remove this capability and let the users migrate their funds (worse UX, but less trust placed on the protocol)
+Remove this function and let the users migrate their funds (worse UX, but requires less trust on the protocol).

 #### Team Response: fixed
 Fixed in [5fc775acc5b2f6c65c94883aab84d1173b8a62ef](https://github.com/TempleDAO/origami/commit/5fc775acc5b2f6c65c94883aab84d1173b8a62ef)